An Italian contractor, Marco Zoccoli, has threatened to drag his country into a dispute with a Nigerian businessman, Sani Dangote.

 The development is coming four years after both men entered into a business partnership.

 Mr Dangote, a relative of Africa’s richest man and billionaire Aliko Dangote, is the owner of Dansa Agro-allied Limited, MPS Nigeria Limited, and vice president of the Dangote group.

-The Italian also accused Mr Dangote and his company of abusing his fundamental rights by withholding his international passport for over two years and threatening to throw him out of Nigeria without full payment for a three-year contract between both parties signed in September 2014.
+The Italian also accused Mr Dangote and his company of abusing his fundamental rights by withholding his passport for over two years and threatening to throw him out of Nigeria without full payment for a three-year contract between both parties signed in September 2014.